manan-devops/bicep-powershell-yaml-templates/README.md

 This project contains:

-1) api.bicep - A bicep template that deploys app plans, app service with configuration
+1) api.bicep - A bicep template that deploys app plans, app service with configuration to DEV, QA and Prod stage
 2) ConfigureDomainController.ps1 - Powershell DSC script that configures a blank VM into a Domain Controller
 3) azure-pipeline.yml - A YAML pipeline workflow to deploy infrastructure to Dev, QA and Prod stage